raZ3l/bnetlib/README.md

      *   - Lazy load resource config
      *   - Combine and validate request parameters
      *     - Up to 2 parameters are allowed (array or object implementing ConsumeInterface)
-     *     - An array key will always overwrite consumable array keys
      *     - Manipulate parameters
      *     - Build URL
-     *   - Requeest content
+     *   - Retrieve data from battle.net API
-     *   - Parse JSON/Identify any errors (json error, response error)
+     *   - Parse JSON and identify any errors (json error, response error)
-     *     - All exceptions thrwon during the request implements ResponseException
      *   - Create response object or array and return it *
      * Specials keys: